arielf/speedtests/README.md

 Notes:

-- All the blue points at the right half of the chart are Comcast data-points.
-The very top (blue) ones correspond to speedtest.xfinity.com, the slightly lower ones, correspond to a further Comcast data-center (in San Francisco).
+- All the blue points at the top-right quarter of the chart are Comcast data-points.
+The very top (blue) ones correspond to speedtest.xfinity.com, the slightly lower ones, correspond to a further-away Comcast data-center.
-- All independent internet providers fall to the left of the center (<5.0 Mbps upload speeds).
+- All independent internet speed-test providers, except one fall to the left of the center (<5.0 Mbps upload speeds).
 Also note that all the non-Comcast ping round-trip times (packet latency) are higher than the Comcast ones.

 ## References: